apache/pulsar-site/docs/getting-started-standalone.md

 :::

-To run Pulsar in standalone mode on your machine:
+To run Pulsar in standalone mode on your machine, follow the steps below.

 ## Step 0: Prerequisites